greg00ry/Automation-Email-Labelling/README.md

-# AutomationEmailLabellingAndInsertingIntoGoogleSpreadsheat
+# Email labelling n8n Automation

-Automation that labels Emails with Recrutation Label(i'm looking for job right now), and inserting data to Google Spreadsheet.
+Automation that labels Emails with Recrutation Label, and inserting data to Google Spreadsheet.